 Ushering in the Arts (UITA) has been a part of the Center since its opening in 1988.
 This well respected volunteer program is critical to the successful running of the facility.
 The program boasts over 300 volunteers who provide over $175,000 of services each year.
 41% of the ushers have been with the program for ten years or more.

 UITA is a volunteer program that began in 1984 with a core group of a dozen volunteers at the Anchorage Arts Council.
 Four years later, responsibility and oversight for the program was transferred to the Alaska Center for the Performing Arts upon the opening of the building.

-Each year, these committed volunteers serve over 250,000 patrons and over 60 performing arts organizations.
-All in all, our usher corps provides a total of over 25,000 hours of free ushering services each season.
+Each year, these committed volunteers serve over 250,000 patrons and approximately 60 performing arts organizations.
+All in all, our usher corps provides a total of over 22,000 hours of free ushering services each season.

 Ushering in the Arts is made possible by generous contributions from ConocoPhillips Alaska, Inc., and First National Bank Alaska, as well as gifts from many individuals and the ushers themselves.

 Ushers are a vital part of the experience that patrons have when they first enter the Center or any other facilities served by UITA.
 The service elements that the ushering staff provides to our audience members ensure a favorable first impression and guarantee their comfort and safety when attending events.

 The primary purpose of UITA volunteers is to provide the link between the performing organizations and their patrons.
 The usher job description includes functions such as greeting and directing patrons, scanning tickets, directing patrons to their seats, assisting patrons with special needs, monitoring the audience during performances to assure an undisturbed atmosphere for both artists and patrons, and assisting patrons in the event of an emergency.